 Management consultancy firms should give as much consideration to rejected candidates as those they offer jobs to.

-Many of my friends, former colleagues and contacts are at an age where their youngsters are entering the job market and over a beer we gripe about the poor way candidates are treated by potential employers.
-Some of those offspring graduating this year are applying to management consulting firms.
+Many of my friends, former colleagues and contacts are at an age where their youngsters are entering the job market and are often appalled by the poor way they are treated by potential employers.
+Some of those offspring graduating this year are applying to management consultancy firms.
 What is clear is how polarised these experiences are: usually bad but one or two beacons of hope.

 More than one of the “Big 4” management consultancy firms boasts that they have over 30,000 graduate applicants in any one year.
 You would think that they would be more careful about these potential ambassadors for their company.
 Offering someone an interview and then changing their mind because “The team have been very fortunate to have received such a high volume of applications” is simply not acceptable.
 Meanwhile, any adherence to the published recruitment timetable was abandoned long ago and even now a friend’s son is “in a que [sic] of candidates, should an opportunity to interview become available”.

 This can be contrasted with the same applicant’s experience at McKinsey: personal coaching for all shortlisted candidates and a well-run and efficient process.
 The fact that he wasn’t a successful candidate is irrelevant, he was left with an overwhelmingly positive experience.

 Graduate recruitment is a notoriously time consuming process, but many of the new graduates of today will be applying for senior positions in a few years’ time.
 It is therefore important for management consultancy firms to ensure they manage the candidate experience well or applicants will be much less likely to apply again.
 An ill treated candidate is much more likely to tell the marketplace about their negative experiences, and since culture is such a crucial factor in employer attractiveness it could deter top talent from applying to a particular company in the future.